gkdivya/EVA/5_CodingDrillDown/Readme.md

-## Finetune CNN Architecture on MNIST dataset
+# Finetune CNN Architecture on MNIST dataset

+## Objective:
 - Achieve 99.4% accuracy on test data (this must be consistently shown in last few epochs, and not a one-time achievement)
 - Less than or equal to 15 Epochs
 - Less than 10000 or 8000 Parameters